lucasvaltl/imrsv.data-documentation/Content.md

 In order to build the app and run it on the Hololens, the following steps need to be followed:

 1. First, the Unity project needs to be loaded using Unity.
 The Unity version used for this project was [Unity 2017.1p5](https://unity3d.com/unity/qa/patch-releases/2017.1.0p5).
 Open the project using the "open project" function in Unity and navigate to the folder where it is stored.
+Once opened, you need to open the aplication's unity scene.
+Navigate to the Scenes folder in the unity project window and double click the imrsv.data scene.
-2. Then the application needs to be built and deployed to the device.
+2. Now the application needs to be built and deployed to the device.
 Just follow the steps outlined [here](https://developer.microsoft.com/en-us/windows/mixed-reality/holograms_100#compile_the_visual_studio_solution).
-Make sure Unity is set up correctly as detailed by the guide.

 ## Dependencies